harryhanYuhao/guide_for_self_studying_programming/src/the_roadmap.md

 1. Learn the theories coding, including algorithms, operating systems, etc,
 1. Put all of the knowledge into practice by writing a large project.

-Upon completion you can claim youself a programmer.
+Upon completion of these five steps you can claim youself a programmer.
-The ocean of knowledge of computer science, however, is wide and deep, and at this point you can explore it by yourself.
+The ocean of knowledge of computer science, however, is wide and deep, yet at this point you equipped with enough knowledge and experience to explore it with free will.

 ## Step 0: Setting Up a Computer

-To learn coding you need a computer.
+One can not learn coding without a computer.

-Any For practical advices on buying a computer, see [appendix](../appendix/advice_on_buying_a_computer.md).
+For any practical advices on buying a computer, see [appendix](../appendix/advice_on_buying_a_computer.md).

 A functional computer also needs an operating system.
 I recommend Linux, which is designed by and for the programmers and can greatly boost your productivity.